 It is awesome, because you can find already-made activities by fellow teachers, kids love the technology aspect, and the activities are self-checking!
 I love to use them for my son at home, and he thinks the practice is a lot of fun!
 Want to try out a free deck?

 Yes, that is easier said than done, but it is so important!
 Make sure you are getting enough sleep and not pushing yourself to the max all of the time.
+Take time to have that bath, read that book, or just enjoy some quiet time.

 2. Make the most of your weekends.